-- \Follow all Graduate School deadlines - \Notify mibcoord@uga.edu of intended graduation - 1.
-MIBO9000 PhD Research (variable credits) - 2.
-MIBO9300 PhD dissertation preparation (3 credits)
+- 1. MIBO9000 PhD Research (variable credits) - 2.
+MIBO9300 PhD dissertation preparation (3 credits, taken in semester of graduation)

-Total of 18 hours Fall/Spring or 15 hours in Summer
+Total of 18 hours (15 if in Summer)

 Establishing your Advisory Committee

 Advisory Committees are chosen in the first year, usually in the summer.
 The members of your Advisory Committee should be viewed as an additional resource as you pursue your graduate research.
 Rules governing committee structure are provided below.
 The composition of the committee must be formalized with an Advisory Committee Form, which should be completed in GradStatus.
 The submission will then be forwarded to the Graduate Coordinator for approval.